 - Salt and fresh ground pepper, to taste

 Scrub potatoes, and cut in half.
-Cook on medium-low heat, covered, in skins, for approximately 25 to 30 minutes or until just tender poked with sharp knife.
+Cook on medium-low heat, covered, for approximately 25 minutes or until just tender poked with sharp knife.
 Not mushy.
 Remove from heat and drain immediately.
 Fully cool and then chill for at least 3 hours or overnight.
 [Note: I have never used red-skin potatoes for this recipe, but think they would work with skins left on.]

 Hard-boil 2 large eggs.
-I simmer the whole eggs on low heat, just covered with water, in a covered saucepan for 15 minutes.
+I simmer the whole eggs on low heat, just covered with water, in a covered saucepan for 10 minutes.
 Cool.
-[They can be speed cooled by draining the hot water out of the sauce pan, and allowed to chill in icy water for about 5 minutes, then drained.]
+[They can be speed-cooled by draining the hot water out of the sauce pan, and allowed to chill in icy water for about 5 minutes, then drained.]
 Wait to peel and chop until just before the very last steps in the recipe.